clamity-toolbox/clamity-guide/docs/Man Pages/tfm.md

 		Saves state listing to STATE.md and output to OUTPUT.json.

 	settings
-		You can set an aws_profile locally which will be used when running terraform commands.
+		You can set an aws_profile by state_group to use locally which when running terraform commands.
 This is if you don't want to manage it with the AWS_PROFILE env variable.

 	smart-import
 		System for reading resource data and importing it into state.
 This requires